Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonets

 Gas fittings for gas bayonet heaters connect the gas heater to the gas source.

-They include gas bayonet hose with the male gas fitting assembly that plugs into the female gas fittings. (see image)
+They include gas bayonet hose with the male gas fitting assembly that plugs into the female gas bayonets. (see image)

-The gas bayonet installation includes the female gas fittings connected by gas pipe fittings to the gas bottles or natural gas heater connections.
+The gas bayonet installation includes the female gas bayonets connected by gas pipe fittings to the gas bottles or natural gas heater connections.

 Female gas bayonet installation can be into a wall or through the floor